UPPMAX/HPC-python/docs/lesson_plans/20250424/README.md

 - Is this really it?
 It is part of the 'Extra' material, I guess it can/should be moved

+## Meeting Björn 2025-02-19 ~13:00

+Goals:

+- To find out how to do co-teaching

+Questions:

+- What are our personal goals of co-teaching?
+- How do we define good co-teaching?
+- How do we think good co-teaching looks like?
+- How do we prepare our lessons together?

+Discuss questions from `[Cook & Friend, 1995]`:

+> 1. To what extent am I willing to let someone else carry out
+> teaching tasks at which I am particularly skilled?

+- B:
+- R: I can when (1) we agree on the learning outcomes, and (2) there is some from of evaluation (i.e. the other can learn from his/her potential mistake)

+> 2. How willing am I to allow a colleague to see aspects of my
+> teaching in which I am not particularly skilled?

+- B:
+- R: perfectly fine

+> 3. To what degree do I believe that there is more than one right
+> way to carry out almost any teaching/learning task?

+- B:
+- R: I believe that and am interested to find out other ways

+> 4. How willing am I to tell a colleague when I disagree about an
+> issue or have a concern?

+- B:
+- R: I am willing to do so

+And `[Hepner & Newman, 2010]`:

+> Are you flexible or able to compromise your beliefs?
+> Which one(s) will you not compromise?

+- R: I can compromise on any beliefs based on evidence from the academic literature

+> What skills can you contribute to the co-teaching team that will allow you to
+> be successful?

+- R: planning, openness, directness, aware of of the literature, preparedness

+> How often should co-teachers reflect on their practice?
+What are some ways
+> reflection contributes to the co-teaching partnership?

+- R: For these two hours, one/more questions on an evaluation form are good enough.
+I'd enjoy to read a reflection from the other teacher

+> How can co-teachers reconcile differences in personal planning styles?

+- R: I can be flexible and prepare from way-ahead-of-time to last-minute:
+  I just need to know

 ## What is effective co-teaching?

 Study           |Relevance/quality